 For example:

-One way to visualize this is as a clock.
-If your modulus is 7, then the numbers 0 through 6 form a cycle.
-After 6, you wrap back around to 0.
-The number 10 mod 7 is 3, because starting from 0 and counting 10 steps on a 7-hour clock lands you at 3.
+One way to picture this is as a clock face.
+If your modulus is 7, the positions 0 through 6 form a cycle, and counting forward past 6 wraps back to 0.
+So 10 mod 7 = 3: starting at 0 and counting 10 steps on a 7-position clock means going around the full cycle once (7 steps) and landing 3 steps in.

 The power of modular arithmetic lies in its properties.
 These properties let you take the mod at every intermediate step of a computation, keeping numbers small, while still getting the correct final result.